seatgeek/react-infinite/README.md

 #### (Required) **Number** `containerHeight`
 The height of the scrolling container in pixels.

-#### Number `preloadBatchSize`
+#### Number | Object `preloadBatchSize`
-Defaults to `this.props.containerHeight / 2`.
+Defaults to `this.props.containerHeight * 0.5`.
 Imagine the total height of the scrollable divs.
 Now divide this equally into blocks `preloadBatchSize` pixels high.
 Every time the container's scrollTop enters each of these blocks the set of elements rendered in full are those contained within the block and elements that are within `preloadAdditionalHeight` above and below it.

+When working with the window as the scroll container, it is sometimes useful to specify a scale factor relative to the container height as the batch size, so your code does not need to know anything about the `window`.
+To do this, use `Infinite.containerHeightScaleFactor`.
+So, for example, if you want the preloaded batch size to be twice the container height, write `preloadBatchSize={Infinite.containerHeightScaleFactor(2)}`.

-#### Number `preloadAdditionalHeight`
+#### Number | Object `preloadAdditionalHeight`
 Defaults to `this.props.containerHeight`.
 The total height of the area in which elements are rendered in full is height of the current scroll block (see `preloadBatchSize`) as well as `preloadAdditionalHeight` above and below it.

+When working with the window as the scroll container, it is sometimes useful to specify this relative to the container height.
+If you want the preloaded additional height to be twice the container height, write `preloadAdditionalHeight={Infinite.containerHeightScaleFactor(2)}`.
+Please see `preloadBatchSize` for more details.

 #### **Function** `handleScroll(DOMNode node)`
 Defaults to `function(){}`.
 A function that is called when the container is scrolled, i.e. when the `onScroll` event of the infinite scrolling container is fired.
 The only argument passed to it is the native DOM [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node) of the scrolling container.